 Upon graduation, many of our students gain admission to doctoral programs at prestigious universities such as Purdue, Notre Dame, and the University of Iowa.
 Others find that completion of the program leads to professional advancement in teaching, law, editing, program administration, or other fields.
 Still others praise the personal enrichment that advanced literary study provides--the joy of reading and writing in a challenging yet supportive environment.

 We warmly invite you to join our intellectual community!
 Please let us know if we can provide any additional information about the program.

 The University of St. Thomas is accredited by The Higher Learning Commission.

-Note: The University of St. Thomas is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+Note: The University of St. Thomas is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes section 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.